toponteam/TopOn-OpenApi/doc/英文/device_report_api_en.md

 Please control the frequency of requests:

-•  1000 per hour for one user
+•  1000 per hour for single user

-•  10000 per day for one user
+•  10000 per day for single user